Rae Bareli Sadar: Assembly seat dominated by one family since 1993 | Politics

 - India

-Whether it was represented by the Congress, the Peace Party or by someone aligned with the BJP, the Rae Bareli (Sadar) seat -- for almost three decades now -- has remained within one family: that of late Akhilesh Singh.
+Whether it was represented by the Congress, the Peace Party, an independent or someone aligned with the BJP, the Rae Bareli (Sadar) seat -- for almost three decades now -- has remained within one family: that of late Akhilesh Singh.

 His electoral juggernaut started in 1993, when he won on the Congress ticket.
 He repeated the performance in 1996 and 2002 also but then his relations with the Congress soured.